-Groups not currently supported by an established staff network: Engage with younger and older workers, including those who have

-Continue with EDI Objective priority action re: establishing men's network and carer's network

-Continue to work closely with the International Recruitment Team and BAME Staff Network to increase support for Internationally-Educated Nurses beyond the induction period.

-Continue with WRES & People

-Promise action regarding International

-Medical Graduate Induction:

-implementation of national induction

-standards that were published June

-2022.
-Inter-professional review group

-to be established February 2023 to

-form community of practice for

-induction for other internationallyeducated professionals.
+Groups not currently supported by an established staff network: Engage with younger and older workers, including those who have retired and returned.
+Continue with EDI Objective priority action re: establishing men's network and carer's network Continue to work closely with the International Recruitment Team and BAME Staff Network to increase support for Internationally-Educated Nurses beyond the induction period.
+Continue with WRES & People Promise action regarding International Medical Graduate Induction: implementation of national induction standards that were published June 2022.
+Inter-professional review group to be established February 2023 to form community of practice for induction for other internationally- educated professionals.

-2C: Staff have access to independent support and advice when suffering from stress, abuse, bullying harassment and physical Our Trust is equity-driven, inclusive and well-led with compassion Our Trust is a safe, inclusive place for all staff Invite a representative from the Chaplaincy to join EDI Operational February 2024 violence from any source The Trust is a place where staff feel a sense of belonging, are offered opportunities to develop and are supported to thrive organisation i as a place to in ceive treatment O for TI fe Our Trust is equity-dractusive and well-led ompassion Our Trust is a safe, inclusive por all staff The Trust is a place where seel a sense of belonging, ffered opportunities to devend are supported to thrive with place staff , are velop The actions for the above domains will contribute to this, plus: The impact of disengagement and trust on all colleagues should be further explored as part of culture and leadership programmes, because across all outcomes for Domain 2 of EDS, those who do not wish or do not feel able to disclose their personal characteristics experience worse outcomes in the data 2024 The ULHT Armed Forces Network is actively taking part in the Step into Health scheme to promote the NHS as a place for former Armed Forces personnel, and this should continue with the Trust's support, along with the support for Armed Forces Reservists which has been gained this year by the Armed Forces Staff Network.
+2C: Staff have access to independent support and advice when suffering from stress, abuse, bullying harassment and physical violence from any source Our Trust is equity-driven, inclusive and well-led with compassion Our Trust is a safe, inclusive place for all staff The Trust is a place where staff feel a sense of belonging, are offered opportunities to develop and are supported to thrive Invite a representative from the Chaplaincy to join EDI Operational Group February 2024 --- -- --- ------------------

+2D: Staff recommend the organisation as a place to work and receive treatment Our Trust is equity-driven, inclusive and well-led with compassion Our Trust is a safe, inclusive place for all staff The Trust is a place where staff feel a sense of belonging, are offered opportunities to develop and are supported to thrive Contribute to this, plus: The impact of disengagement and trust on all colleagues should be further explored as part of culture and leadership programmes, because across all outcomes for Domain 2 of EDS, those who do not wish or February 2024 The ULHT Armed Forces Network is actively taking part in the Step into Health scheme to promote the NHS as a place for former Armed Forces personnel, and this should continue with the Trust's support, along with the support for Armed Forces Reservists which has been gained this year by the Armed Forces Staff Network.

-Dor main Outcome Objective Action Completion date Domain 3: Inclusive leadership 3A: Board members, system leaders (Band 9 and VSM) and those with line management responsibilities routinely demonstrate their understanding of, and commitment to, equality and health inequalities Our Trust is equity-driven, inclusive and well-led with compassion Person-centred care is experienced by all, with a well-informed, responsive approach to equality of patient experience and to the reduction of health inequalities members who are willing to share their February 2024 3B: Board/Committee papers (including minutes) identify equality and health inequalities related impacts and risks and how they will be mitigated and managed Increase governance around full implementation of Accessible Information Standard (AIS) Continue with ePR project, with involvement of AIS Lead in Finance & Digital and continuing involvement of February 2024 experienced by all, with a well-informed, responsive approach to equality of patient experience VSM) ensure levers are in place to manage performance and monitor progress with staff and patients Our Trust is equity-driven, inclusive and well-led with compassion Person-centred care is experienced by all, with a well-informed, responsive approach to equality of patient experience and to the reduction of health inequalities Complete WRES and WDES board related actions Include equality oMabjectives for every Executive Board Member and Senior Manager, from Head of Department upwards February 2024
+Domain Outcome Objective Action Completion date Domain 3: Inclusive leadership 3A: Board members, system leaders (Band 9 and VSM) and those with line management responsibilities routinely demonstrate their understanding of, and commitment to, equality and health inequalities experienced by all, with a well- informed, responsive approach Continue to implement the Leadership Framework for Health Inequalities Invite Staff Network Leads and members who are willing to share their stories (akin to "Patient Stories", but "Staff Stories" instead) to Leadership Team and Board meeting.
+This will also support the Trust's performance against the Midlands Staff Network Maturity Audit framework.
+The Council of Staff Networks has already indicated that greater involvement would be welcome.
+February 2024 3B: Board/Committee papers (including minutes) identify equality and health inequalities related impacts and risks and how they will be mitigated and managed Increase governance around full implementation of Accessible Information Standard (AIS) Continue with ePR project, with involvement of AIS Lead in Finance & Digital and continuing involvement of February 2024 experienced by all, with a well- informed, responsive approach to equality of patient experience system leaders (Band 9 and VSM) ensure levers are in place to manage performance and monitor progress with staff and patients Our Trust is equity-driven, inclusive and well-led with compassion Person-centred care is experienced by all, with a well- informed, responsive approach to equality of patient experience and to the reduction of health inequalities Complete WRES and WDES board related actions Include equality objectives for every Executive Board Member and Senior Manager, from Head of Department upwards February 2024